matt-neave/verificationAwareElixir/report_dump/last meeting.md

 # Evaluation
-collect the examples, into a table to show what has been processed. show promela and elixir for all in appendix. think of a good table / comparison call raft, raft election instead of consensus use 1 and 2 instead of one and two
+collect the examples, into a table to show what has been processed. show promela and elixir for all in appendix. think of a good table / comparison for comparing the 5 algos call raft, raft election instead of consensus  ✅ use 1 and 2 instead of one and two

 put performance before translation

-not translation reults => comparison!
+not translation reults => comparison! ✅

----forward---  optimisations
+---forward---  optimisations ✅

 # Conclusion